Kendra Coombes

-Kendra Christine Coombes (born 1988) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in a by-election on March 10, 2020.
+Kendra Christine Coombes (born October 25, 1988) is a Canadian politician who was elected to the Nova Scotia House of Assembly in a by-election on March 10, 2020.
+She was re-elected in 2021 and 2024.
 A member of the Nova Scotia New Democratic Party, she represents the electoral district of Cape Breton Centre-Whitney Pier.

+As of August 2025, she serves as the Official Opposition critic for Municipal Affairs and Public Works, the Office of Service Efficiency, and Military Relations.
+She is also the New Democrat Deputy House Leader.

 Prior to her election to the Nova Scotia House of Assembly, she served on Cape Breton Regional Council, representing District 11 since the 2016 municipal elections.